krypton-org/krypton-flutter/README.md

 # Krypton Flutter Client

-This repository is a pure Dart client library to connect to [Krypton Authentification server](https://github.com/krypton-org/krypton-auth).
+This repository is the Dart library to connect to [Krypton Authentification server](https://github.com/krypton-org/krypton-auth).
 It is based on the [Krypton client specification](https://github.com/krypton-org/krypton-drafts/tree/master/client).

 ## Getting started